-External Appointments: Byron is a non-executive director of Anglo American plc, Tesco PLC and is deputy chairman of the supervisory board at Akzo Nobel NV.
+External Appointments: Byron is the senior independent director at Anglo American plc, a non-executive director at Tesco PLC and is deputy chairman of the supervisory board at Akzo Nobel NV.
 He is also a member of the European Audit Committee Leadership Network.

-Committees: Member of Audit Committee and Remuneration Committee.
+Committees: Member of the Audit Committee and Remuneration Committee.